rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 created_date: '2013-04-25'
 created_by: Kevin Richey
 last_modified_date: '2019-01-23'
-last_modified_by: Rose Coste
+last_modified_by: William Loy
 product: Microsoft Exchange
 product_url: exchange
 ---

 This article provides information for administrators using Rackspace Directory Sync.
-It includes information on how Directory Sync works with Active Directory&reg; and local domains to synchronize to Rackspace Hosted Email.
+It includes information about how Directory Sync works with Active Directory&reg; and how to use local domains to synchronize to Rackspace Hosted Email.

 Using Directory Sync for your organization includes these benefits: